imsatyasaiteja/Visual-Crypto-Coding/README.md

 ## Visual-Crypto-Coding

 Visual Crypto Coding - Cryptographic technique that involves encryption of an input image using a randomly generated key and decrypt the exact image using the same key.
 This technique is useful for transmission and storage of highly secure images
+Along with the encrypted images, this code also obtains decrypted images to verify data integrity.
+This means that the decrypted images in all the four algorithms must be same as the input image.

 ### Preview